INMAS-Math/INMAS-Math.github.io/README.md

 # A short guide for institutions

 ## Introduction
+This document is a summary of the lessons learned during the 5 years of existence of the Internship Network in the Mathematical Sciences.
+This NSF-funded program aimed at complementing the core education typically received by doctorate candidates studying in theoretical or applied mathematics with additional technical and professional training.
+These additional trainings were tailored to facilitate the integration of students to mathematical jobs in the industry.

+The program focused on three main areas of activities:
+1. Technical training modules focusing on Python programming, statistical methods, machine learning, and short open-ended projects.
+These intensive sessions were held during weekends to avoid competing with regular academic activities.
+2. Professional training on resume and interview preparation, networking, and effective communication.
+This activity included one-on-one sessions with mentors to help students improve these skills and provide advice on job search strategies.
+These short sessions were held over Zoom during the evenings on week days.
+3. A summer internship job placement service tailored for the students enrolled in the program.
+Through its grant, INMAS was providing part of the remuneration to students taking an internship, therefore lowering the cost of participation for hosting companies, and making the proposition more attractive to them.

+The purpose of this document is to provide a roadmap to any institution desiring to implement a similar or scale-down version of the INMAS program.

+## Background
 The INMAS program aimed to address a key challenge in PhD education in the mathematical sciences.
 While employment for mathematicians in academia is decreasing or flat, the number of math PhDs produced has increased significantly in the past two decades.
-Thus most PhD graduates need to pivot towards business, industry or government (BIG) jobs.
+As a result, most PhD graduates need to pivot towards business, industry or government (BIG) for employment after graduation.
 The INMAS approach was centered at pivoting toward BIG during the degree rather than after graduation as a much more efficient deployment of the nation’s scientific and intellectual capital.
 The INMAS program explored a model to address the need to provide training and career experiences to graduate students that intentionally prepare them for meaningful career paths in BIG.
-The project aimed squarely at this unmet training need, while simultaneously strengthening the competitiveness of BIG organizations by providing a reliable source of talent.
+The project aimed squarely at this unmet training need, while simultaneously strengthening the competitiveness of participating BIG organizations by providing a reliable source of talent.

-To accomplish its goals, INMAS created hub-and-spoke networks in two geographic regions.
+To accomplish its goals, INMAS created two hub-and-spoke networks in distinct geographic regions.
 The spokes connect the hub universities to nodes, which are nearby institutions having sizable PhD production.
 The network also included the Math Alliance.
 The hubs organized systematic training programs on both technical and professional skills,